MaitreyaShelare/bloglite/README.md

 # Bloglite

-Awarded Certificate of Appreciation from IIT Madras for Best Project.
+Awarded Certificate of Appreciation from IIT Madras for this project.

 <p align="center">
 	<img src="Best Project.png">